 Client Description

-The University Outreach and Engagement (UOE) is an office under the Office of the Provost at Kent State University (University Outreach and Engagement, n.d).
+The Office of University Outreach and Engagement (UOE) falls under the Office of the Provost at Kent State University (University Outreach and Engagement, n.d).
 The office provides access and opportunity programs, foster care initiatives, town and gown partnerships and community relations and partnerships.
 Specifically, UOE operates four areas within the office: TRIO Upward Bound Programs, TRIO Educational Opportunity Centers, First Star Kent State Academy Leadership and College Credit Plus (CCP) (University Outreach and Engagement, n.d).
-A statement from UOE’s website states, “University Outreach & Engagement, established in 2020, connects the mission of Kent State to our surrounding communities through strong relationships with our neighboring communities, meaningful pipeline to college initiatives, and impactful community engagement” (University Outreach and Engagement, n.d.).
+UOE’s website reads, “University Outreach & Engagement, established in 2020, connects the mission of Kent State to our surrounding communities through strong relationships with our neighboring communities, meaningful pipeline to college initiatives, and impactful community engagement” (University Outreach and Engagement, n.d.).
 The office’s staff consists of 17 professionals specializing in different areas of the programs, including senior directors, academic program coordinators, academy directors and more (University Outreach and Engagement, n.d).
 UOE is led by Senior Associate Vice President Dana Lawless-Andric, Ph.D.

-UOE is involved in many different areas including College Credit Plus (CCP), a program for students who can take part in starting in middle school to high school (grades 7-12) that allows them to take college classes to start gaining college credit while still being in middle or high school.
+UOE is involved in many different areas including College Credit Plus (CCP), a program for students in middle school to high school (grades 7-12) that allows them to take college classes to start gaining college credit prior to graduating from high school.
 UOE’s role is to provide students with the support that they may need while taking part in this program.
-The client partners are Director at College Credit Plus, Policy and Data Management, Kristin Betcher, and Director of College Credit Plus Academic Partnerships & Student Engagement, Donald Bean.
+The client partners are Director at College Credit Plus, Policy and Data Management Kristin Betcher and Director of College Credit Plus Academic Partnerships & Student Engagement Donald Bean.

 The process of the CCP program at Kent State from an admissions point of view was explained by Associate Director of Strategic Communications at Kent State’s Admissions Office, Julie Selby.
 University admissions place a focus on digital communication with the CCP students.
-For example, in the interview with Julie she mentioned, Kent State University's admissions approach to communication is through emails, specifically marketing emails.
+Selby said that Kent State’s admissions approach to communication is through emails, specifically marketing emails.
 Admissions sends marketing materials/emails to CCP students who express interest in the university, general CCP students and CCP student parents.
 Throughout the CCP students' time taking courses through Kent State, they receive information from university admissions, like transactional emails that inform students if they are missing materials or if there is something going on in the CCP program that they need to be aware of (Selby, 2024).
-When it comes time for the CCP students to start applying to colleges, Kent State admissions send application information through an email to the current CCP students and their parents if admissions have their information (Selby, 2024).
+When it comes time for the CCP students to start applying to colleges, Kent State admissions team sends application information through an email to the current CCP students and their parents if admissions have their information (Selby, 2024).
 Admissions informs students, parents and other inquiries of application deadlines, reasons to apply to Kent State and other relevant information they may need to apply such as test score information (Selby, 2024).

 Retention Challenges